lil-splashy/ICS-460-Project/README.md

 sudo python3 adblock/demo.py
 ```

-If you run `adblock/main.py` directly as a module, it will create a DNSSinkholeServer that listens on UDP port 53 by default and uses Cloudflare (1.1.1.1) as upstream.
+If you run `adblock/main.py` directly, it will create a DNSSinkholeServer that listens on UDP port 53 by default and uses Cloudflare (1.1.1.1) as upstream.

 ## Running the demo and tests (local or on server)